 The MCR was calculated in accordance with the Commission Delegated Regulation.
-The Annual Reporting Template S.28.02, in annex to this document, shows the net best estimates and net written premiums for the year 2021 per line of business utilised in the calculation of the Linear MCR.
+The Annual Reporting Template S.28.02, in annex to this document, shows the net best estimates and net written premiums for the year 2022 per line of business utilised in the calculation of the Linear MCR.
 The Company's MCR is calculated as being 25% of the SCR since this exceeds the Absolute Floor.
-The Absolute Floor is €3.7million, converted to GBP using the exchange rate of 0.90208.
-The reduction in MCR from 2020 to 2021 is directly proportionate to the decrease in SCR.
+The Absolute Floor is €3.7million, converted to GBP using the exchange rate of 0.84595.